Exceptions to copyright

-- the purpose of the proposed copying, including whether it is for research, private study, review, criticism or news reporting;
+- The purpose of the proposed copying, including whether it is for research, private study, criticism, review, news reporting, education, satire, or parody;

 Under the educational exceptions in the Copyright Act, a variety of situations may dictate your use of a copyright-protected work:

 Reproduction for use in class, exams, and tests

 A work may be copied for display in class (e.g., lecture presentation) or copied, translated or performed for an exam or test, so long as the material is:

 - Copied by the University or a person acting under its authority;

 - Performed on the premises of the University; and

 - Not commercially available – a commercially available work may be used if it is manually reproduced (e.g., a diagram drawn on a chalkboard) or if is not available in an appropriate format at a reasonable cost.

 You may present the entirety of a performance (live performance, sound recording, audiovisual work) on University premises for non-commercial purposes, so long as it is for the purpose of education or training, the copy was obtained legitimately (e.g., owned, borrowed, rented or transmitted live by telecommunication), and your audience consists primarily of students, instructors, or any person who is directly responsible for setting curriculum at the University.

 News and commentary